kolikaran1992/Study/README.md

 # Study
-A repository containing all the research notes and codes
+A repository containing the numerical implementation.